Leslie 'Lee' Kasumba

 Leslie 'Lee' Kasumba (born September 2, 1980) Leslie "Lee" Kasumba is a Ugandan radio and TV presenter, media personality, writer, singer, and songwriter in Africa.

-She has worked as the Head of Channel O Africa since 2011 and is one of the most influential and reputable media personalities in Africa.
+She has worked as the Head of Channel O Africa since 2011.

 Early life

 Leslie Kasumba was born in Cuba and raised in South Africa.
 Her parents initially wanted her to study something more academic, but by the time she was 19, she began working as a Dj and entered the field of entertainment.